jupyterhub/nbgitpuller/README.md

 # How it works

-nbgitpuller works by allowing you to construct a special URL, that when clicked will do the pulling for the user while rendering a nice status page.
-This is especially useful when running on a JupyterHub, since it allows easy distribution of materials to users without them having to understand git.
+nbgitpuller allows you to construct URL that points to a remote git repository.
+When it is clicked, nbgitpuller will pull for the contents of this repository into the user's current folder within Jupyter, while rendering a nice status page.
+This is especially useful when running on a JupyterHub, since it allows easy distribution of materials to users without requiring them to understand git.

 # Constructing the nbgitpuller URL